danielaparker/jsoncons/doc/ref/json_options.md

 typedef basic_json_options<char> json_options
 ```

-Specifies options for serializing and deserializing JSON text.
+Specifies options for encoding and decoding JSON text.
 The `json_options` class is an instantiation of the `basic_json_options` class template that uses `char` as the character type.

 The default floating point formatting for a floating point value that was previously decoded from json text is to preserve the original format and precision.
 This ensures round-trip for both format and precision, e.g. 1.1 read will remain `1.1` when written, and not become `1.1000000000000001` (an equivalent but longer representation.)